TheQueenIsDead/htmx-templ-sse/README.md

-# htmx-temple-wss
+# htmx-templ-sse
-Experimenting with HTMX and Websockets
+Experimenting with HTMX and Server Side Events driven by Templ